 |1509 N. Perry Road|

-Tuesday through Thursday and Saturday, tours start 11 am and 1 pm.
-All tours are by appointment only.
+Tuesday through Thursday and Saturday from 11 am to 1 pm.

 Please tell us about your museum experience.
 Feedback like yours helps us continue to provide better services to our patrons.
 Thank you for your input!

 The A.W.
 Perry Homestead Museum offers a glimpse of life as it was in north central Texas at the turn of the 20th Century.
 A.W. and Sarah (Huffman) Perry were pioneer homesteaders of Peters Colony who came to Carrollton in the year 1844 from Carrollton, Illinois.
 They claimed 640 acres and built a house on this farm in 1857.
 In 1909, their son Dewitt Perry and his wife Francis (Grimes) tore down the first house and used some of the lumber to build the present day house.
 This structure is now the Museum, restored in 1976 for the bicentennial.
 You can still find the foundation stones of the first Perry farmhouse in the backyard of the Museum.
 Designated a historic landmark in 1977 by the Texas Historical Commission.

 Gravley Park contains 13 acres adjacent to the A.W.
 Perry Homestead Museum.
 The park was dedicated to the city by Mrs. Pearl Perry Gravley.
 The facility includes walking paths, park benches, drinking fountain, and parking.
 Working with the Perry Society, a 501(c) 3 organization, the city has completed the installation of a 20’ gazebo in honor of Milburn Gravley, one of Carrollton’s Mayors.
 The gazebo design complements the A.W.
 Perry House as it reflects the Victorian period.

 For information on the A.W.
 Perry Homestead Museum Society, call 972-466-6380.